JesperlaCour/Canastic/README.md

 # Canastic
-A fantastic canasta app (
+A fantastic canasta app

+To run in docker

+1.
+docker-compose up

+2.
+enjoy